ronenroi/tmp/README.md

 ## Installation
-Compilation of this package requires Detectron2 ver.>=0.6 pacage.
+Compilation of this package requires Detectron2 ver.>=0.6 package.
 Installation has been tested on  Linux using using anaconda package management.

 Clone the repository into your local machine
 ```